McKael/madonctl/README.md

 ### Download

 Check the [Release page](https://github.com/McKael/madonctl/releases) for some pre-built binaries.

-More pre-built binaries are available from the [Homepage](https://lilotux.net/~mikael/pub/madonctl/) (development version and builds for a few other platforms).
+More pre-built binaries might be available from the [Homepage](https://lilotux.net/~mikael/pub/madonctl/) (development version and builds for a few other platforms).

 ## Usage